pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Firstly, follow the steps in this tutorial in your development environment.

 * Copy the code snippets above.
-* Run the application code with default "plain old Python object" infrastructure.
+* Run the application code with the default "plain old Python object" persistence module.
 * Configure and run the application with an SQLite database.
 * Create a PostgreSQL database, and configure and run the application with a PostgreSQL database.